 Assurance that your kids will thank you for homeschooling them someday!
 My married daughter and my missionary son have thanked me as well.
 I’m grateful that I’ve been able to do it.
 It has been so worth the sacrifice!

 Happy homeschooling!
 It’s best to keep it simple by reading books, doing service, connecting with friends with weekly groups, and playing!
-Enjoy and don’t stress about checklists!
+Enjoy and don’t stress too much about checklists!